 I am writing to express some concerns about the continued direction of our small town, and the leaders that are moving it in that direction.
 I am hearing that some of the old city council if using scare tactics to influence the new council and moving the actions of the council back to the old way of thinking.

-I felt that the resounding removal of the old city council members and the number of people that voted would be a strong signal that the way business was being conducted in the MC city council was unacceptable, and a strong message to to the new council that we expect change.
+I felt that the resounding removal of the old city council members and the number of people that voted would be a strong signal that the way business was being conducted in the MC city council was unacceptable, and a strong message to the new council that we expect change.
 I also felt that this was a message to those that opposed the change that they conform to the majority or move on.

 The thought is that the council should have a vote or survey to find out how the masses really feel.
-Many if us have family or work obligation that can’t make it to the monthly meetings to voice those opinions.
+Many of us have family or work obligation that can’t make it to the monthly meetings to voice those opinions.

-- Should the city council sell the current city hall and 10 acres acquired with out resident consent to pay off city debt and rebuild the financial reserves.
+- Should the city council sell the current city hall and 10 acres acquired without resident consent to pay off city debt and rebuild the financial reserves?

 - Should taxes be lowered once reserves are built and a reasonable city hall is built and paid for in CASH?